boundary/tsi-lab/docs/labs/lab5.md

 ## Overview

-This lab will introduce to parsing an Apache HTTP log to extract measurements that are then sent to the measurement APIs
+This lab will introduce to parsing an Apache HTTP server log to extract measurements that are then sent to the measurement APIs